I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 Most of Achrafieh’s beautiful places and homes were destroyed on August 4th.
 Its old grand palace Sursok has taken quite a blow.
 One of the schools I went to as a teenager was on Sursok street.

-Another blow to the Christian community in Beirut.
-Lebanese Christians are resilient folks who lived through many wars and tragedies, but the August blast is more than they can bear.
-I mention the Christians of Beirut because it is their district, their homes, their families, their workplaces, their educational institutions, their religious institutions, their livelihoods, and their lives that were either destroyed or lost by this ridiculous tragedy.
+Lebanese in general are resilient folks who lived through many wars and tragedies, but the August 4th blast and its aftermath are more than they can bear.
+Their homes, their families, their workplaces, their educational institutions, their religious institutions, their livelihoods, and their lives were either destroyed or lost by this ridiculous tragedy.

 My Sister and my Niece